kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

          image_set->insert_element( image );

 (12) The transaction is committed.
 At this time, the image set is
-     cre­ated in the database and the images are inserted.
+     created in the database and the images are inserted.
 The data is made persistent and becomes visible to other transactions.
      The transient memory used to store the image on client side is freed and pointers to these objects (``image_set`` and ``image``)